klmmmv/thesis/chap2.md

 an output of business processes.
 They do not cease to exist when a process is finished and can be used afterwards.

-The overall structure of a BO may change during process execution.
-This is more efficient and easier to work with for the subjects.
-Additionally it also enables data protection inside an organisation to fulfill compliance.

 Krauthausen et al. [@krauthausen:2012] presents a different kind of view on BOs, by introducing a "Top-Down"-approach as a starting point to identify business requirements.
 He states that tasks can be described very well when you refer to the items which